coffemate/SuperFreezZ/README.md

 You should have received a copy of the GNU General Public License along with SuperFreezZ.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+Q/A
+---

+Q/A:

+Q: But the correct spelling would be "SuperFreeze"!
+A: I know.

+Q: Do you have any intentions to sell freezers?
+A: No.